wp-plugins/graphic-wp-sitemap/readme.txt

 = Future features =

-*	Option to get the current theme's navigation menu, which could be hidding pages.
+*	Widget plugin and shortcodes, to place the Graphic Sitemap in any page or sidebar (feature already on sale from my site)
 *	Option for displaying the content seen by human beens in a browser or by search engines (built from sitemap.xml file)
 *	Compatibility with Internet Explorer